-When you set up your endpoint in IBM UBX, you can determine whether you want to export your UBX audience as a series of custom events or as a static list; this is the Deployment Type.
+Getting Ready for UBX Integration When you set up your endpoint in IBM UBX, you can determine whether you want to export your UBX audience as a series of custom events or as a static list; this is the Deployment Type.

 The Custom Events deployment type sends your UBX audience to Airship as custom events attributed to your named users.
-This deployment type lends itself to AutomationA set of conditions that your audience must meet before they receive a message. using the UBX-generated custom event as an event trigger.
-Learn to use Automation.
+This deployment type lends itself to AutomationA set of conditions that your audience must meet before they receive a message. using the UBX-generated custom event as a triggering event.

 The Static Lists deployment type sends your UBX audience to Airship as a static list.
 You can schedule the deployment of the static list.
 If you do not rename the list in UBX between scheduled intervals, the contents of the list are overwritten during the scheduled interval.
 For example, if you have a list called